How you can be seated in a

 shins as near as possible to your knees on the upper side of your ankles and

-feet beneath them, support the ends of your shins at your knees on small, firm
+feet beneath them support the ends of your shins as near as possible to your

-cushions or small wedges of cotton towels.
-Supporting the ends of your shins as
+knees on small, firm cushions or small wedges of cotton towels.
+Supporting the

-near as possible to your knees firmly supports your legs firmly enough to
+ends of your shins at your knees firmly supports your knees firmly enough to

 Stand your backbone